gbonilla18/segex/INSTALL.md

 	sudo cp -R ~/segex/js .

-### Edit `segex.conf`
+### Edit Segex configuration file
-In the configuration file (located at `cgi-bin/segex.conf`), check that path to default mailer program (sendmail, postfix, etc) is set correctly.
-On Linux Cent OS, this path is /usr/sbin.
+In the configuration file located at `cgi-bin/segex.conf`, check that path to default mailer program (sendmail, postfix, etc) is set correctly.
+On Linux Cent OS, this path is `/usr/sbin`:

 	mailer_path = "/usr/sbin"